openai/iaf/README.md

 python tf_train.py --logdir <logdir> --hpconfig depth=1,num_blocks=20,kl_min=0.1,learning_rate=0.002,batch_size=32 --num_gpus 1 --mode eval_test
 ```

-The script will run the evaluation on the test set and generate samples stored in the events file that can be accessed using TensorBoard.
+The script will run the evaluation on the test set and generate samples stored in TensorFlow events file that can be accessed using TensorBoard.